The Good Book

 D And refuses then to marry him Stone her to death!

-C To the accumulated knowledge of the
+C G D To the accumulated knowledge of the last two thousand years

-B Then morally, guess what?
-You're
+B Em Then morally, guess what?
+You're off the hook

 Dm Just because the book's contents